earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 * scale / distance and/or
 * area

 of features in a dataset.
-There is not a single CRS that does a great job at optimizing all three elements: shape, distance AND area.
+There is not a single `CRS` that does a great job at optimizing all three elements: shape, distance AND area.
 Some CRSs are optimized for shape, some are optimized for distance and some are optimized for area.
-Some CRSs are also optimized for particular regions
-- for instance the United States, or Europe.
+Some `CRS`'s are also optimized for particular regions, for instance the United States, or Europe.

-## Intro to Geographic coordinate reference systems
+## Intro to Geographic Coordinate Reference Systems

 Geographic coordinate systems (which are often but not always in decimal degree units) are often optimal when we need to locate places on the Earth.
 Or when we need to create global maps.
 However, latitude and longitude locations are not located using uniform measurement units.
-Thus, geographic CRSs are not ideal for measuring distance.
+Thus, geographic `CRS`'s are not ideal for measuring distance.
 This is why other projected `CRS` have been developed.

 <figure>
 	<a href="{{ site.url }}/images/courses/earth-analytics/week-5/LatLongfromGlobeCenter-ESRI.gif">